het-tanis/prolug-labs/Linux-Labs/103-monitoring-linux-telemetry/step4/text.md

 Create the datasource for Prometheus in the the Datasource page.
 URL = http://127.0.0.1:9090

-Import the dashboard 159 to view logs.
+Import the dashboard 159 to view the metric data.

 Verify the dashboard is working properly.